Citronnade/spillblit/README.md

 * Round up
 * Meteor (?) * we need to make sure JS framework has server and client stuff or we have to do everything manually

-## TO DO
-* search up more frameworks
-* think of a better name for our project

 ## Roles
 * Sean Yip - Server
 * Max Zhou - Math Calculations